CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines its scope around Stimulus controller fundamentals with specific API concepts listed.
-It excels at completeness by providing both 'what' and 'when' guidance, and goes further by explicitly delineating boundaries with five related skills, making it highly distinctive.
-The trigger terms are natural and comprehensive for developers working with the Stimulus framework.
+This is an excellent skill description that clearly defines its scope around Stimulus controller fundamentals with specific, concrete topics listed.
+It excels at completeness by providing both what it covers and when to use it, and goes further by explicitly delineating boundaries with related sibling skills.
+The trigger terms are highly relevant and natural for developers working in the Stimulus/Hotwire ecosystem.

 DimensionReasoningScore